 Palmatory Point - This location is the best view of Horicon Marsh.
 It is at a high point at the end Palmatory Dr. in Horicon.

-Horicon "TernPike" Auto Tour and Hiking Trails - located on State Highway 49, just east of the city of Waupun.
+Horicon "TernPike" Auto Tour and Hiking Trails - located on State Highway 49, just east of the city of Waupun, WI.
 Open daily year-round, conditions permitting.
 Paved driving route (3 miles) and three hiking trails along with a floating boardwalk and bicycling and hiking access to the Wild Goose State Trail.
 Closed to hunting except during the deer gun seasons - auto tour route is closed to vehicles during this time and hikers are required to wear blaze orange.

 For questions, please contact the Horicon National Wildlife Refuge office at 920-387-2658.